t1stm/DiscordBot/bugs.md

 ~~Change the dumb way I've implemented the fix for Vbox7 (Remove the roots of the old implementation).~~ Done 20 Jun 2022

-Add new Statusbar render mode using Discord's elements and buttons.
+Add new Statusbar render mode using Discord's elements and ~~buttons~~.
+Half Done: 25 Jun 2022

 ~~Change player for loop, to a do-while loop.
 (It'll help me make the player be able to join the channel without any items.)~~
 Probably done, haven't checked thoroughly for bugs.
 20 Jun 2022

-Add per guild settings.
+~~Add per guild settings.~~ 25 Jun 2022

-Add per user settings. (for Web UI)
+~~Add per user settings.~~ 25 Jun 2022

 21 Jun 2022:

-Add changing languages as an option.
+~~Add changing languages as an option.~~ Done 25 Jun 2022

 Make them be selectable in the per guild options.